-If you woul plan to: d like to switch from our Th is is what you should do: • Another Medicare health plan. • Enroll in the new Medicare health plan.
-You will automatically be disenrolled from Signature Advantage (HMO SNP) when your new plan's coverage begins.
-Medicare with a separate re prescription drug plan. • Enroll in the new Medicare prescription drug plan.
-You will automatically be disenrolled from Signature Advantage (HMO SNP) when your new plan's coverage begins. separate drug pla o Note Med plan pres you enro Med Chaj Medicare without a Medicare prescription in.
-E: If you disenroll from a licare prescription drug and go without creditable cription drug coverage, may have to pay a late llment penalty if you join a licare drug plan later.
-See pter 1, Section 5 for more rmation about the late llment penalty. • Send us a written request to disenroll.
+If you would like to switch from our plan to: This is what you should do: Another Medicare health plan. • Enroll in the new Medicare health plan.
+You will automatically be disenrolled from Signature Advantage Community when your new plan's coverage begins.
+Original Medicare with a separate Medicare prescription drug plan.
+Enroll in the new Medicare prescription drug plan.
+You will automatically be disenrolled from Signature Advantage Community when your new plan's coverage begins.
+Original Medicare without a separate Medicare prescription drug plan.
+Note: If you disenroll from a Medicare prescription drug plan and go without creditable prescription drug coverage, you may have to pay a late enrollment penalty if you join a Medicare drug plan later.
+See Chapter 1, Section 5 for more information about the late enrollment penalty.
+Send us a written request to disenroll.
 Contact Member Services if you need more information on how to do this (phone numbers are printed on the back cover of this booklet).
 You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
-TTY/TDD users should call 1-877-486-2048.
-You will be disenrolled from Signature Advantage (HMO SNP) when your coverage in Original Medicare begins.
+TTY users should call 1-877-486-2048.
+You will be disenrolled from Signature Advantage Community when your coverage in Original Medicare begins.